russellf9/f9-ionic-webrtc/README.md

 # implements a semantic 'major' increment
 $ gulp version-major

+**Note:** The widget.version in the config.xml needs to be updated as well.

 # creates a new git branch in the format 'dev-{YYMMDD}' from the current date